Coderisa/google-cloud-associate-cloud-engineer-prep/README.md

 | Cloud Firestore | Document database service for storing data as JSON documents. | Running mobile applications that require real-time data synchronization. |
 | Persistent Disks | Durable, high-performance block storage devices that are attached to Compute Engine virtual machines (VMs). | Storing data that needs to be persistent, such as the operating system, applications, and user data. |
 - **Cloud Storage** is a good choice for storing static content, such as images, videos, and documents.
 It is also a good choice for storing backup data and logs.
+- Consistent,scalable,large-capacity,highly durable object storage
+- 11 9's Durability (99.999999999%)
+- Unlimited storage with no minimum object size
+- Use Cloud Storage for content delivery,data lakes,and backup
+- Available in different storage classes and availabilty
     - **Standard** storage class is a good choice for frequently accessed data.
 It offers high performance and availability.
     - **Nearline** storage class is a good choice for data that is accessed less frequently.
-It offers lower costs than Standard storage class, but it has a longer retrieval time.
+It offers lower costs than Standard storage class, but it has a longer retrieval time.Accessed<1/mo
     - **Coldline** storage class is a good choice for data that is accessed even less frequently.
-It offers the lowest costs of all the storage classes, but it has the longest retrieval time.
+It offers the lowest costs of all the storage classes, but it has the longest retrieval time.Accessed<1/qtr
     - **Archive** storage class is a good choice for data that is accessed rarely or not at all.
-It offers the lowest costs of all the storage classes, but it has the longest retrieval time and the lowest performance.
+It offers the lowest costs of all the storage classes, but it has the longest retrieval time and the lowest performance.Accessed<1/yr
 - **Cloud Firestore** is a good choice for running mobile applications that require real-time data synchronization.
 It is a document database, so it is well-suited for storing data as JSON documents.
+- Fully managed NFS file server
+- NFSv3 compliant
+- Store data from running applications
+- Use with VM instances and Kubernetes clusters
 - **Persistent Disks** are durable, high-performance block storage devices that are attached to Compute Engine virtual machines (VMs).
+- STANDARD
+- SOLID STATE(SSD)-Lower latency/higher iops
+- Available in zonal and regional options

 ### Database Options: